cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-a-manifest-file.md

     LONG_ONE: AUTO_GENERATE_15
 ```

-If you need to auto generate a value, you can use the `AUTO_GENERATE` keyword.
+If you need to auto-generate a value, you can use the `AUTO_GENERATE` keyword.
 It generates a 10 character long random string unless you specify the length after it: `AUTO_GENERATE_15` which generates a 15 character random string.

 Environment variables set in your manifest file will only apply during the initial build of your application.
 Please refer to our documentation on [environment variables](/{{page.collection}}/tutorials/env-vars.html) if you'd like to set them beyond this point.